 If you’re looking to set yourself up for a successful long-term Gigabit Ethernet network, Cat6a (Category 6 augmented) is the right choice.
 Yes, it’s more expensive than Cat5e or Cat6, but the hardware you’ll be connecting to your network will only become more sophisticated—not less—as technology grows.
 Cat6a supports the same 10 Gbps transmission speed as Cat6, but up to 328 feet and at 500 MHz.
 And, of course, with even less crosstalk than Cat6.

-Data rates double every 18 months.
-While Cat5e will likely provide the necessary performance you’re looking for, you may decide that future-proofing your network with Cat6 or Cat6a cabling is a safer bet.
+In a speed test, Cat6 wins every time.
+While Cat5e will likely provide the necessary performance you’re looking for, data transmission rates double every 18 months.
+If you expect your cable installation to remain unchanged for a few years, you may decide that future-proofing your network with Cat6 or Cat6a cabling is a safer bet.

-It should be noted that network transmission speed depends on all the components within your network.
+It should be noted that network transmission speed depends on all the components being able to operate on the higher speed.
 The transmission speed rating for each standard is theoretical.
 So, a legacy device that is incapable of Gigabit speeds won’t be able to attain Gigabit speeds just because you use a faster cable.

 - For assistance finding the perfect Cat 5e, Cat6 or Cat6a cable to complete your network upgrade, expansion or installation, see Tripp Lite’s Network Cable Matrix for a choice of applications, lengths and colors.